HTTP-APIs/http-apis.github.io/00-Home.md

 **hydrus** (lowercase) is the flagship server in the ecosystem.
 It is a Flask server meant to build and deploy Hydra-based Web APIs in a straightforward and effective way.
 It uses Docker as virtualization and isolation technology (see Usage).
 Other tools, as dedicated clients for testing, instances running with others frameworks, parsers/translators to other standards, are in the same ecosystem.

-hydrus is a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of it's APIs.
+hydrus is a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of its APIs.

 **Hydra smart client** (`python-hydra-agent`) is a Python implementation of a client based on the Hydra Community Group specifications.
 It can navigate a network of hydrus servers autonomously by reading their API documentation.
 It is a generic client in the sense that can query and retrieve data from any Hydra-aware server (like hydrus).